 As a California State licensed Private Investigator (Lic. #23442), he has served as a member of the FBI’s ‘Joint Regional Intelligence Center’ (JRIC), their multi-agency law enforcement task force (under their ‘Private Sector Terrorism Response Group’ – PSTRG), as a ‘Terrorist Liaison Officer’ (TLO), and as a DHS certified ‘Infrastructure Liaison Officer’ (ILO).
 Bill has been certified by the Dept. of Homeland Security (DHS) in ‘Threat and Risk Assessments,’ and formally served as a member of the FBI’s ‘InfraGARD’ system.
 As required by some ARES-based emergency radio groups, he is currently working on updating his Federal Emergency Management Agency (FEMA), certifications, and has recently been certified in SA-100.I, ICS-100c, ICS-200b, IS-230.d, IS-700b, IS-800c (and more to come).

 Though he is “genuinely content being a General,” he is an ARRL accredited Volunteer Examiner (VE), and an ARRL accredited Volunteer Monitor (VM).

-Mobile on Jeep is a Yaesu FTM-100D with Fusion
+- Mobile on vehicle is a Yaesu FTM-100D with Fusion